-To send flowers in memory of Otto Gildenhaar, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Otto Gildenhaar, please visit our Heartfelt Sympathies Store.

 January 11, 1932 - January 31, 2020

 It is with deep sadness that we announce the passing of Otto Gildenhaar on January 31, 2020 at the age of 88.
 Otto was affected by heart disease and managed well for many years.
 What his heart lacked in physical strength was made up for many times over by his heart's capacity for kindness which he gave freely to all whom he encountered.
 More recently, a compromised heart combined with other medical issues made it more difficult for him to cope.
 He spent his last days resting peacefully with family at his side.